The Kerris Operating System

 Where it fits best

-The Operating System is especially well suited for companies that have outgrown informal management but have not yet installed the operating discipline needed for the next stage.
+The Kerris Operating System is especially well suited for companies that have outgrown informal management but have not yet installed the operating discipline needed for the next stage.

 It is particularly relevant when the business is facing growth, complexity, margin pressure, founder dependence, leadership stretch, financial strain, execution drift, or the need for stronger control and better decision-making.